hao-codes/odin-recipes/README.md

-Simple html pagse exercies which include my favorite food/recipes
+Simple html page exercies which include some simple food/recipes